-Q: My husband and I are getting ready to return home (USA) after living & working in Perth for the past 2 years.
-We came to WA on a 457 visa.
-My husband has a super fund & we were wondering if we can leave the money in his super until he turns 60.
-My husband was born in September of 1960, which makes age 56 his preservation age, but we hope that delaying withdrawal from the super until age 60 would decrease or eliminate the 38% tax rate.
+Q: My husband and I are getting ready to return home (USA) after living and working in Perth for the past 2 years.
+We came to WA on a temporary work visa.
+My husband has a super fund and we were wondering if we can leave the money in his super until he turns 60.
+My husband was born in September of 1960, which makes age 56 his preservation age, but we hope that delaying withdrawal from the super until age 60 would decrease or eliminate the 35% tax rate.
 If we leave the money in his super after our visa expires, then the money may be sent to the ATO.
-Is it safe to leave the money with the ATO for 10 years?
+Is it safe to leave the money with the ATO for a couple of years?
 Is there a time limit for claiming the money?

 Temporary residents are treated differently under the super rules in terms of accessing super benefits early, although you need to check with the ATO how the rules specifically apply to your circumstances.